ronrk/EasyCharge-Management-System/README.md

 - - right: pointer to right station
 - - left: pointer to left station

-- Port: a repository of charging ports, contains:
+- Port: a repository of charging ports Handle with linked list, contains:
 - - num: number of the port whole number
 - - portType: enum I created on Utilis called PortType
 - - status: enum I created on Utilis called PoolStatus